husush23/Math-magician/README.md

 # 📖 Math Magician <a name="about-project"></a>

-> Brief details of this project

 **Math Magiciane** is project built with React JS, it perfumes for the user basic calculations

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Here is some Techs used for building this webapp.

 <details>
   <summary>Client</summary>